State and Local Wildland Firefighters

 Currently, GSA stocks approximately 250 fire items, including:

-- Water handling equipment
+- Water handling equipment;

-- Sleeping bags and field packs
+- Sleeping bags and field packs;

-- Fire line tools and chainsaw chaps
+- Fire line tools and chainsaw chaps;

-- Canteens, goggles and gloves
+- Canteens, goggles and gloves; and

-- Fire shelters and protective clothing
+- Fire shelters and protective clothing.

 New Customers Note: The file Instructions for State and Local Fire Customers provides a brief overview of key concepts of interest to new state and local users of GSA's Wildland Fire program.
 Learn about payment methods, ordering options and how best to use GSA's online resources.